Hamid Sadighi Neiriz: Biography

 Sadighi Neiriz spent his childhood and youth in Tehran.
 At the age of 17 Neiriz moved to West Berlin, to take up art studies.
 He began to study in 1966, initially Architecture at the Berlin University of the Arts (UdK), but after a few semesters he switched to Art Photography, which he was practising continuously in the 1970s.
 From 1972 onward he studied Art History and Archaeology at the Technical University (TU), Art History and Ethnology at the Free University (FU) – in connection with excursions and archaeological excavations.
 During his studies, Neiriz attended several excavations in the surroundings of the Alban Hills located southeast of Rome.
 In the course of his studies and in close contact to the Museum of Islamic Art, Neiriz’ later orientation towards Islamic Studies was amplified: “After I had experienced a kind of cultural epiphany, I went [1975] to Iran to study archaeology, and to dedicate myself to Persian literature and philosophy"1.
 From summer 1976 to winter 1977 Neiriz attended the lectures of Professor Seyyed Hossein Nasr on philosophy of Suhrawardi at the University of Tehran, and of Professor Abdolhossein Zarrinkoob on the Masnavi of Rumi.
 During that period his main studies were Archaeology with Professor Ezzatollah Negahban, followed by various excavation expeditions in 1977 under Negahban’s direction in the east of Sefid Rud.
 After a year, Neiriz returned to Berlin, but soon went back to Esfahan, to do research for his doctoral thesis at the Madrasah Chahar Bagh under the supervision of Professor Honarfar.
 During a break in one of the traditional tea rooms he discovered an antique nomadic kilim, which brought up associations with compositions of classical modern paintings, and he set out to search for similar pieces.
 Neiriz started a collection, explored origins, travelled to the nomads and their khans.

-Gallery Neiriz /Exhibitions

-The Neiriz Gallery formed the economic foundation of Hamid Sadighi Neiriz's life for over thirty years.
-His activity as an art dealer formed a close link with the collector.
-However, the gallery was repeatedly accused of offering questionable objects at inflated prices for the purpose of money laundering.
-While the quality of the textiles from Central and West Asia on offer was largely recognised, the works of African art also on offer were predominantly denied quality by the relevant collectors.
-The beginning of Neiriz's own painterly work coincided with the early days of the gallery, but without public attention.
-When painting, Neiriz follows his need for expression, which does not go beyond the private sphere.
-Accordingly, the works and their creator do not attract serious attention in the art world.